janpetzold/az305-learning/README.md

 Azure Data Factory also supports hybrid scenarios (combining Cloud data with data from On-Premise systems).

+Data Factory is usually used to run data integration pipelines but not for real-time analytics.

 Pipelines provide a way to encapsulate one or more actions that can be applied to data as it is transferred from one data store to another.
 It enables you to transfer data from one store to another and apply transformations to the data at scheduled intervals.
 Pipelines can be in Azure but also onPremise (feeds data into Data Factory).

 Azure Data Lake Storage Gen2: supports HDFS, full hierarchy, POSIX.
 It stores any type of data by using the data's native format.
 Primarily designed for HDFS (Hadoop Distributed File System).
 Differentiation to Blob Storage:

 ![](images/data-lake-storage-comparison.png)

-Azure Stream Analytics is a fully managed (PaaS offering), real-time analytics and complex event-processing engine.
+Azure Stream Analytics is a fully managed (PaaS offering) data warehousing solution for real-time analytics and complex event-processing engine.
 It offers the possibility to perform real-time analytics on multiple streams of data from sources like IoT device data, sensors, clickstreams, and social media feeds.
 Supports data formats CSV, JSON, and Avro.
 As ingest Azure Event Hubs (including Azure Event Hubs from Apache Kafka), Azure IoT Hub, or Azure Blob Storage are supported.
 It is based on SQL to filter, sort, aggregate, and join streaming data over a period.
 For ultra-low latency analytics, run Stream Analytics on IoT Edge or Azure Stack.

 Data security needs data classification (Azure Purview), data at rest (transparent data encryption), in transit, in use (dynamic data masking e.g. for last digits of credit card, always encrypting even on client side)